Zorkooo/Movie-Recommendation-System/README.md

 **Key Components and Steps:**

 1. **Data Collection:**
-   * Gather a comprehensive dataset of movie ratings and metadata (e.g., genre, director, actors).
+   * Gather a comprehensive dataset of movie ratings and metadata (e.g., genre, popularity, runtime).
-   * Popular datasets include MovieLens and IMDb.
+   * Datasets includes budget and vote count.

 2. **Data Preprocessing:**
    * Clean and prepare the data for analysis.
-   * Handle missing values, outliers, and inconsistencies.
    * Normalize or standardize numerical features.

 3. **Feature Engineering:**